ndr-repo/timetable/README.md

 # timetables
 Timeline views for Windows and Linux file systems.
-Made for forensic timelining and various recursive queries.
+Made for forensic timelining and various recursive queries on endpoints and servers.

 - **timetable** creates a high-level forensic timeline of common file operations in your current working directory.